raforg/danectl/README.md

 This is needed even when certbot is configured to do it with deploy hooks, because those hooks are only run when a certificate is renewed.
-Service reloads also need to happen when there's a DANE key rollover, and that doesn't happen at the same time as automatic certbot certificate renewals.
+Service reloads also need to happen when there's a DANE key rollover, and that doesn't necessarily happen at the same time as automatic certbot certificate renewals.

-You then need to configure your services to use the "current" certificate in /etc/letsencrypt/current, and then reload them.
+You then need to configure your TLS services to use the "current" certificate in /etc/letsencrypt/current, and then reload them.
+This is like following instructions for using a certbot certificate, but replacing "live" with "current".

     Left as an exercise for the reader

-After that, certbot automatically renews certificates every three months, but the underlying keypair doesn't change, and the TLSA records can remain stable.

 Periodically, you can perform key rollovers on a schedule that suits you (e.g. annually).
 An emergency key rollover is exactly the same.